LordOfMice/hidusbf/README.md

   standard possibility:
   mouse right button click on HIDUSBF.INF -> Install

-  If you wand to overclock mouse from Composite USB device
-  - use checkbox "Process Parent".
-Note, there is overclocked all functional devices from composite device, not the mouse only.

   Then choose the line with your mouse and put a checkmark Filter On Device.
   Check that in the row Filter it says Yes.
 After that choose desired refresh rate.
 After that click Restart.
 Check if the refresh rate has really